-If they are slightly dissatisfied, they will cry always, and they will make a lot of noise.
+If they are slightly dissatisfied, they will always cry, making a lot of noise.

-A lot of times, parents don’t quite understand why the child is still good for one second, and then suddenly yells out of control the next second.
+Often, parents don’t understand why the child is still good for one second and then suddenly yells out of control the next second.

 As the child grows up, he is slowly searching for himself, so it is entirely reasonable to have an occasional emotion, but this has been the case for a long time.
 Parents must take extra care to teach their children to release their feelings properly!

 The following are tips for dealing with emotional children for your reference.

 The child grows up slowly, and the parents carefully observe their situation from the side, pay attention to early warnings of emotional breakdown.
 The following are early symptoms (but not limited to this):

 - There are many troubles

 When your child has one or more of these situations, parents need to remind them, “you are complaining,” “you are very irritable now,” and then distract them.

 Whether the child loses his temper at home or in a public place, let him continue to vent his emotions after persuading him to calm down.